ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 7. Energy cutoff for wavefunction expansion.
 You will learn more about this in your lectures and [Lab 3](../lab03/readme.md)
 8. Atomic species, atomic mass and the name of the pseudopotential file.
 9. Below this tag are the atomic positions of your atoms.
 The `angstrom` after `ATOMIC_POSITIONS` specifies these are in cartesian coordinates in units of Å.
 10. K-Points for the calculation.
-We have chosen to do this calculation at the Gamma point.
+We have chosen to do this calculation at the Gamma point since we are dealing with molecules.

 Later we will learn how to visualise the structure, but for now, here is our methane molecule: